unikort/telegram-web-keycloak-authenticator/README.md

 * Java 17 or higher installed
 * Docker and docker-compose
-* You have a Telegram bot and you know its username and token
+* You have a Telegram bot, and you know its username and token

 ### Install